Why Hire a Berkeley Violent Crime Lawyer

 Your attorney can dismantle the prosecution’s claims by challenging weak or unlawfully obtained evidence.
 By filing the necessary motions, your lawyer could remove evidence from your case before the jury even lays eyes on it.

-Multiple crimes could be considered violent.
+Multiple crimes could be considered violent crimes.
 Here are a few of the more common violent crimes Morris Law is prepared to defend against:

 - Assault – Under California Penal Code § 240, assault is defined as “an unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”